federicotdn/pimacs/README.md

 ## Usage
 Assuming you have the Go compiler installed, simply use `make build` to compile Pimacs, and then `./pimacs` to start the REPL.
-You can also use `./pimacs --load myfile.el` to execute an Elisp script.

 Note that many, many Elisp functions and macros are **not** implemented.
 You can, however, use the following (among others):
 ```